-The Best Alaska Cruise Ports and Choosing the Right Itinerary for You
+How to Choose the Best Alaska Cruise Itinerary for You

 Thinking about setting sail for Alaska?
 Not sure which itinerary to choose?
-This article is all about the highlights and best Alaska cruise ports to help you decide which itinerary is best for you!
+This article is all about the highlights and best Alaska cruise ports to help you decide which Alaska Cruise itinerary is best for you.
+It also covers the best shore excursions as well as the best things to do on your own in each port.

-This article doesn’t include a review of different cruise ship companies, rather it is information about the ports you may visit and how to decide based on what’s most important to you.
-Great news to get started – you really can’t go wrong here as all the Alaska ports of call are interesting and different in their own ways and all are surrounded by life affirming natural beauty!
+Great news to get started – you really can’t go wrong here as all the Alaska ports of call are interesting and unique and all are surrounded by incredible scenery.

 - When is the best month to take an Alaskan cruise?